pbrdmn/brd.mn/src/articles/mentors/index.md

 ## Becoming deliberate

-I was reaching my third year working at a web design and advertising agency.
+I was reaching my third year working at a web design agency.
 I had been working with account managers and designers, learning about working with clients and managing stakeholders.

 I didn't know what was next for me, but I knew that I wanted to find someone who could help me consider my career and development goals.